-The port area is not only a major tourist draw, with restaurants, shops, and the world-famous National Aquarium, it is also a major hub for regional industry.
-The Port of Baltimore imports and exports cargo and also has berthing space for cruise ships.
+The port area is not only a major tourist draw, with restaurants, shops, and the world-famous National Aquarium; it is also a central hub for the regional industry.
+The Port of Baltimore imports and exports cargo and has berthing space for cruise ships.

 Maryland’s Maritime Accidents

-Luckily for everyone on board the tugboat had not gone too far out yet, and it was able to return to the dock before it sank.
-No one was hurt in the incident, but the boat was damaged and it leaked thousands of gallons of fuel into the water.
+Luckily for everyone on board, the tugboat had not gone too far out yet, and it could return to the dock before it sank.
+No one was hurt in the incident, but the boat was damaged and leaked thousands of gallons of fuel into the water.

-In many more examples of accidents, some people get injured or even killed, especially tragic considering that most accidents were preventable.
-For instance, one person on the dock in Baltimore was injured when a tanker, 477-feet long and with 24 people aboard, collided with the CSX Pier in the Port.
+In many more examples of accidents, some people get injured or even killed, which is especially tragic considering that most accidents were preventable.
+For instance, one person on the dock in Baltimore was injured when a tanker, 477 feet long and 24 people aboard, collided with the CSX Pier in the Port.

 Rights and Legal Resources for Maritime Workers

-It is clear that the maritime industry, especially in a large and busy port and waterways, can be dangerous.
-Many different types of accidents are possible, from running aground and sinking, to being pulled into the water from a pier.
+It is clear that the maritime industry, especially in large and busy ports and waterways, can be dangerous.
+Many accidents are possible, from running aground and sinking to being pulled into the water from a pier.

-When something goes wrong and a worker is hurt, he or she does have rights.
-Those rights include the right to receive monetary compensation to cover medical bills, lost wages, lost future earnings, pain and suffering, and other costs.
+When something goes wrong and a worker is hurt, they have rights.
+Those rights include the right to receive monetary compensation for medical bills, lost wages, future earnings, pain and suffering, and other costs.
 Surviving dependents also have these rights when they lose a loved one to a maritime job.

-With the guidance of this legal professional, you or your surviving loved ones, can be sure that you are taking all the right steps.
-You can be certain that you aren’t making the kinds of mistakes that will cost you money.
+With the guidance of this legal professional, you or your surviving loved ones can be sure that you are taking all the proper steps.
+You can be confident that you aren’t making the mistakes that will cost you money.